COVID-19 UPDATE: Cuba

-We are so moved and excited to be able to announce the resumption of our programs in 2022.
+We are so moved and excited to be able to announce the resumption of our programs.
 Once again, travelers can experience the authentic side of Cuba, from salsa dancing beneath the night sky and the sweet and earthy smell of hand-rolled cigars to the bright smiles (and wardrobe!) of the locals.

 If you have any questions, don't hesitate to contact us, and let's visit Cuba together in the coming year!